Compare 10 Google Workspace productivity tools for 2026 by Gmail fit, email-to-task workflow, small-team use case, and key limitations.

 If your work already starts in Gmail, build from there.
 For teams that also run events and registrations through Workspace, a practical example is using Google Forms event registration as part of a lightweight Google based workflow.

-If you want the lightest way to manage tasks and simple pipelines inside Gmail, Tooling Studio is the one I'd start with.
+If you want the lightest way to manage tasks and simple pipelines inside Gmail, Tooling Studio Sales CRM is the one I'd start with.
 It keeps work close to the inbox, stays easy to adopt, and gives individuals and small teams enough structure without pushing them into a heavier system too early.